April 13, 2022

 3. Bottom line: how to choose

-If you're looking for a quick recommendation, check out our LLC vs. C-Corp quiz to see which option is right for you.
+Looking for a quick recommendation?
+Check out our LLC vs. C-Corp quiz to see which option is right for you.
 We'll even help you decide which state to incorporate in!

 LLC vs. C Corporation: Overview

 It’s always important to consider your long and short term goals before choosing between an LLC and a C Corporation.
-Both structures offer different advantages and disadvantages based on taxation, liabilities, issuance of stock and regulation.
+Both structures offer different advantages and disadvantages from taxes and regulations to management and ownership structure.
+The chart below lays out some of the most important differences.

-If you’re looking to raise capital from investors such as many technology startups, incorporating as a C Corporation will give you more options and the ability to issue stock and manage your capitalization table.
+If you’re a tech or startup founder looking to raise capital from investors, incorporating as a C Corporation will give you more options and the ability to issue stock and manage your capitalization table.

 Get started with Firstbase